Accessing Services#

 # Open http://localhost:8080

-First-time access requires creating an account — the first account registered automatically becomes the admin.
-Models appear in the dropdown once pulled — see Download RKLLama Models or llama.cpp CUDA Models.
+user role.
+Models appear in the dropdown once pulled — see Download RKLLama Models

 Note